Assassination of Spencer Perceval: Aftermath

 On 15 May, the House of Commons voted for the erection of a monument to the assassinated prime minister in Westminster Abbey.
 Later, memorials were placed in Lincoln's Inn and within Perceval's Northampton constituency.
-There are also memorials to Perceval in St Luke's Church, Charlton, where he was buried, in the form of a bust and a hatchment of Perceval's coat of arms.
+There is also a memorial to Perceval in St Luke's Church, Charlton, where he was buried, in the form of a bust and his brother's hatchment with the Perceval's coat of arms.

 On 8 June, the Regent appointed Lord Liverpool to head a new Tory administration.
 Despite their eulogies to their fallen leader, members of the new government soon began to distance themselves from his ministry.
 Many of the changes that Perceval had opposed were gradually introduced: greater press freedom, Catholic emancipation and parliamentary reform.
-The Orders in Council were repealed on 23 June, but too late to avoid the declaration of war on the United Kingdom by the United States.
+The 1807 Orders in Council were repealed on 23 June, but too late to avoid the declaration of war on the United Kingdom by the United States.
 Lord Liverpool's government did not maintain Perceval's resolution in acting against the illegal slave trade, which began to flourish as the authorities looked the other way.
 British historian Andro Linklater estimates that around 40,000 slaves were illegally transported from Africa to the West Indies because of lax enforcement of the law.

 Linklater cites Perceval's greatest achievement as his insistence on keeping Wellington's army in the field, a policy which helped to turn the tide in the Napoleonic Wars decisively in Britain's favour.
 Despite this, with the passage of time Perceval's reputation faded; Charles Dickens considered him "a third-rate politician scarcely fit to carry Lord Chatham's crutch".
 In due course, little but the fact of his assassination lingered in public memory.
 As the bicentenary of the shooting approached, Perceval was described in newspapers as "the prime minister that history forgot".